-Northumberland Hills Hospital (NHH) continues to work closely with the Haliburton, Kawartha, Pine Ridge District Health Unit to restrict further spread of this highly contagious virus and to communicate information.
-The following is an updated summary of the control measures in place to manage the situation and prevent transmission:
+Northumberland Hills Hospital (NHH) is working closely with the Haliburton, Kawartha, Pine Ridge District Health Unit to restrict further spread of this highly contagious virus and to communicate information.
+The following control measures have been put in place to manage the situation and prevent transmission:

-- Contact precautions All identified patients remain on contact precautions (isolation).
+- Contact precautions All identified patients are on contact precautions (isolation).
 Isolated patients must remain in their room except when medically indicated procedures are required.
-Appropriate use of personal protective equipment (PPE) is required. - No new admissions to the affected unit 2A is not accepting new admissions and continues to postpone patient transfers to and from other units for the time being. - Strict enforcement of proper hand hygiene using soap and water Scrupulous hand hygiene is one of the most important infection prevention and control practices to stop transmission of gastrointestinal illness and other infectious diseases.
+Appropriate use of personal protective equipment (PPE) is required. - No new admissions to the affected unit 2A is not accepting new admissions and will postpone patient transfers to and from other units for the time being. - Strict enforcement of proper hand hygiene using soap and water - Scrupulous hand hygiene is one of the most important infection prevention and control practices to stop transmission of gastrointestinal illness and other infectious diseases.
 Unfortunately, hand sanitizer is not effective against Norovirus.
-Thorough hand washing (15 seconds, minimum) with soap and water is required.
+Thorough hand washing (15 seconds, minimum) with soap and water is required. - Visitor restrictions to 2A Visitor restrictions have been put into place for 2A patients for the time being, with special exceptions evaluated on a case-by-case basis.
+Visiting is not currently impacted to other parts of the hospital. - Temporary suspension of volunteer activities on 2A - To minimize the risk of spreading, all volunteering activities on 2A have been temporarily suspended. - Enhanced environmental cleaning Increased cleaning of the unit and increased cleaning of equipment shared between patient rooms has been implemented. - Monitoring any patient who develops new on-set of any of the following symptoms (nausea, diarrhea and vomiting) will be placed on contact precautions. - Proactive communication Public notices are being placed on all appropriate hospital entrances as well as to the doorways within/leading to 2A to promote awareness, with reminders regarding hand hygiene requirements.
+A

-- Visitor restrictions to 2A Visitor restrictions remain in place for 2A patients for the time being, with special exceptions evaluated on a case-by-case basis. - NEW Visitor restrictions to Maternal/Child unit Effective Thursday, January 23, visitor restrictions have been added for the Maternal/Child unit.
-Only one visitor-the direct support person-will be permitted to join Maternal/Child patients.
-Visiting is not currently impacted in other parts of the hospital. - Temporary suspension of volunteer activities on 2A and (NEW) Maternal/Child - To minimize the risk of spreading, all volunteering activities on 2A, including Maternal/Child, have been temporarily suspended. - Enhanced environmental cleaning Increased cleaning of the unit and increased cleaning of equipment shared between patient rooms continues. - Monitoring any patient who develops new on-set of any of the following symptoms (nausea, diarrhea and vomiting) will be placed on contact precautions. - Proactive communication Public notices remain on all appropriate hospital entrances as well as to the doorways within/leading to 2A and the Maternal/Child unit to promote awareness, with reminders regarding hand hygiene requirements.
-A Backgrounder detailing Visitor Tips for Minimizing the Spread of Infections is available here.
+Backgrounder detailing Visitor Tips for Minimizing the Spread of Infections is available here on www.nhh.ca

 NHH remains fully operational, with programs and services across the hospital operating as normal.
-NHH staff and physicians remind all visitors to please be diligent in practicing appropriate hand hygiene and infection prevention and control practices when visiting the hospital at any time.
+Please be diligent in practicing appropriate hand hygiene and infection prevention and control practices when visiting the hospital at any time.
 Frequent hand washing, particularly before and after patient contact, is mandatory and vital to reducing health care associated infections.
-Continued cooperation and support with the temporary visitor restrictions is very much appreciated.